JonasCz/save-for-offline/README.md

 ## Features

-* Save real HTML files which can be opened in other apps / devices
+* Saves real HTML files which can be opened in other apps / devices

 * Download & save entire web pages with all assets for offline reading & viewing